odeum/odeum-code/docs/Guidelines.md

 ### 5.4.10.
 Creating NPM packages containing our framework
 - This is just an idea that using NPM might be another path to follow for making easier updates to our development of ODEUM CodeJS Apps and deployment builds.
 - Which parts if not all can be packaged?
-- NPM package naming convention
+- NPM package naming convention (if not just all in one package)
     - odeum-codejs
     - odeum-connect
     - odeum-api